T1z1anXXX/mmiaa/README.md

-# this project is not finished
+# this project is not finished completely